Subscribe

 • Watch for changes in behavior or personality — Excessive meowing, hiding from family members, changes in eating habits, aggression, or fear are all signs that your cat might be depressed.

-• There are several ways to help your cat with depression — Spend more time with them, change their food, or try new toys, supplements, or medications.
+• There are several ways to help your cat with depression — Spend more time with them, try new toys, supplements, or medications.

 Causes of depression in cats